Admissions

 Where a family has not lived at an address for a year, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.
 If , because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested and verified as necessary with the Shared Anti-Fraud Service.

 For the transfer application rounds, if the initial differing applications (one or both) were received “on-time”, an amended joint application will also be considered “on-time” if received before the “late deadline”.
 If the amended joint application is received after the late date, it will be treated as “late”.
-The late deadlines for the 2024/25 transfer application process are 1st December 2023 for secondary and upper applications and 1st February 2024
+The late deadlines for the 2026/27 transfer application process are 1st December 2025 for secondary and upper applications and 1st February 2026 for reception, junior and middle applications.
+If these dates change, amendments will be published on the admissions web pages at the start of the 2026/27 application process in September 2025.

 Fraudulent applications: